We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s important to note that a positive result doesn’t mean you have a diagnosis of Lyme disease.
 The tests will show that antibodies are present in your blood, but a physician will need to order another type of test before you get an official diagnosis.

-“If someone gets a positive at-home test, definitely see your doctor,” said Dr. Puja Uppal, a board certified family medicine physician and the chief medical officer at Think Healthy.
+“If someone gets a positive at-home test, definitely see your doctor,” says Dr. Puja Uppal, a board certified family medicine physician and the chief medical officer at Think Healthy.

-A physician will likely order both an ELISA (enzyme-linked immunosorbent assay) and a Western blot test, which checks for antibodies specific to Borrelia burgdorferi.
-Both of these tests, in addition to patient symptoms, help in getting an accurate diagnosis.
+A physician will likely order both an enzyme-linked immunosorbent assay (ELISA) and a Western blot test, which check for antibodies specific to Borrelia burgdorferi.
+They will consider the results of both these tests, along with your symptoms, to make an accurate diagnosis.

 Is Lyme disease curable?